By Olivia Mukaaya

 More than her beauty, Jackson was attracted to Carol’s positive attitude, passion and unwavering commitment to things, ‘’She is an epitome of the virtuous woman in Proverbs 31 woman,“ he paints a picture of her for us.

 The two professed their love for one another in December, 2018.

-Jackson who had always had intentions of getting married after a year of dating was convinced that Carol was the one.
-Carol, on the other hand, had been in a disastrous relationship prior and although she had been blessed with two amazing daughters, marriage was a territory she was afraid of.
+Jackson who had always had intentions of getting married and after a year of dating was convinced that Carol was the one.
+Carol, on the other hand, had been in a disastrous relationship prior and although she had been blessed with two amazing daughters, marriage was a feared territory for her.